nanostores/i18n/README.md

 ### Server-Side Rendering

-For SSR you may want to use own `locale` store and custom `i18n` instance with another way to load translations.
+For SSR you may want to use own `locale` store and set `cache` options in custom `i18n` to avoid translations loading:

 ```js
 import { createI18n } from '@nanostores/i18n'